Broken Arrow holds topping out ceremony for replacement fire station

-BROKEN ARROW — Officials on Monday held a topping out ceremony for a replacement fire station.
+BROKEN ARROW — Officials on Monday held a topping out ceremony for a new fire station.

 The ceremony for Broken Arrow Fire Station 3 was held at the project site on the west side of 23rd Street (County Line Road/193rd East Avenue), north of the Creek Turnpike at approximately 115th Street.

-The new station replaces an older Station 3, currently located about two miles away on Elm Place north of Jasper (131st) Street.
+The new station will replace an older Station 3, currently located about two miles away on Elm Place north of Jasper (131st) Street.

 “We are pleased to see this new home for our firefighters coming one step closer to completion.”